google/skia-buildbot/skolo/ansible/switchboard/roles/copy_service_account_key/README.md

 ## Variables

-This role uses the `skolo_account` variable defined in `defaults/main.yml` and potentially overridden in `hosts.ini`.
+This role uses the `skolo_account` variable defined in `hosts.ini`.

+The `copy_service_account_key.name` is the name of the berglas secret that contains the service account key to use.

 ## Security